 After 6 days incubation, the smaller bags I made for testing purposes were completely white with mycelium and there was no sign of contamination.

-The mycelium seemed to run with extra vigour through this substrate.
+The mycelium seemed to run with extra vigor through this substrate.
 (This may be a result of the added calcium)

-The above pictures was taken 9 days after inoculation.
+The above pictures were taken 9 days after inoculation.
 (The bag is weighing in at 4 Kilogram)

 The above pictures were taken 5 days after placing the bags in my grow room.

 Some huge oyster mushrooms ready for harvest on my second flush.
-We have harvested 14kg of usable mushrooms this far and more to come.
+We have harvested 14 kg of usable mushrooms this far, with more to come.